 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Tonsillectomy In Children
+Tonsillectomy in Children

 What you need to know about a tonsillectomy:

 A tonsillectomy is surgery to remove your child's tonsils.
 Tonsils are 2 large lumps of tissue in the back of your child's throat.
-Your child's tonsils may need to be removed if he has frequent throat infections or trouble breathing during sleep.
+Your child's tonsils may need to be removed if he or she has frequent throat infections or trouble breathing during sleep.

 How to prepare your child for a tonsillectomy:

-What will happen during a tonsillectomy:
+What will happen during your child's tonsillectomy:

-What will happen after a tonsillectomy:
+What will happen after your child's tonsillectomy:

 Risks of a tonsillectomy: